Windows Services FAQ

 Yes, a service can definitely launch a GUI application.

 However, that application will run in Session 0 — the background desktop where services reside.
-You will not see the application on your desktop.
+You won't see the application on your desktop.

 63. Windows Services: Overview